roman-milk/roman-milk.github.io/rob-and-ellen.md

+===

- ****** Rob and Ellen Ch.
-01 ****** byJust_Plain_Bob© "Don't get me wrong here Rob.
+"Don't get me wrong here Rob.
 He was not a better lover than you – he wasn't even close to being as good as you are – it was the cheating, the nastiness of the illicit sex that drove my orgasms.
 I got back to my hotel room and looked at myself in the mirror and I didn't see any sign that I'd just been a slut for a man not my husband, but as I looked at myself the enormity of what I'd just done hit me.
 I had just deliberately cheated on the man I loved.
 My stomach lurched and I had to rush to the bathroom.
 I spent the rest of the night between lying on the bed and crying and rushing to the toilet and retching.

  "It wasn't until I was on the plane home that it hit me.
 I'd gone of birth control and put away my diaphragm because we were going to start our family and I'd just had unprotected sex with a stranger.
 I spent the rest of the flight running between my seat and the toilet.
 The one thing I had not expected was the guilt that hit me when it was all over with.
 Guilt had me rushing to the bathroom two and three times a day.
 I knew that what I'd done would never happen again because of the guilt I was feeling.
 It was crushing.
 Between all of the throwing up and crying I did I'm surprised that you didn't notice and press me to find out what was wrong.